ameerthehacker/portfolio-core/projects/mychoices-ecosystem/index.md

 ## What is it <i class="far fa-question-circle"></i>

-I was given the responsibility to morderize a legacy **.NET app** running in Azure App Servies by migrating it to **.NET Core** and **Containers** within just 2 weeks.
-I went above and beyond to meet the deadline and rewamped its entire architecture to microservices based by embracing the usage of .NET Core, Docker and Kubernetes during the process.
-I took up an additional task to build a robust and higly reliable CI/CD pipeline using **Azure DevOps** which would really empowered faster deliverables in the future.
+I was given the responsibility to modernize a legacy **.NET app** running in Azure App Servies by migrating it to **.NET Core** and **Containers** within just 2 weeks.
+I went above and beyond to meet the deadline and revamped its entire architecture to microservices based by embracing the usage of .NET Core, Docker and Kubernetes during the process.
+I took up an additional task to build a robust and highly reliable CI/CD pipeline using **Azure DevOps** which would really empower faster deliverables in the future.
 By following some best practices I was able to reduce the total resource utilization cost by 10%.
-I designed the entire migration plan which made the platform migration very seamless with 0 downtime without the clients even noticing.
-I was highly appreciated for meeting the deadline while maintaining high quality deliverables.
+I designed the entire migration plan which made the platform migration very seamless with 0 downtimes without the clients even noticing.
+I was highly appreciated for meeting the deadline while maintaining high-quality deliverables.

 ## Services <i class="fas fa-cogs"></i>